naturesa/quake_monitor/docs/DESIGN_NOTES.md

-Design Notes
+# Design Notes

-Tech Choices
+## Tech Choices

-Used React for state management and component-based structure.
+- Used React for state management and component-based structure.

-Chose Leaflet with react-leaflet for the map because it’s simple and works well with React.
+- Chose Leaflet with react-leaflet for the map because it’s simple and works well with React.

-Layout
+## Layout

-Header at the top with title and data source.
+- Header at the top with title and data source.

-List of earthquakes on the left (about 1/3 width) and map on the right (about 2/3).
+- List of earthquakes on the left (about 1/3 width) and map on the right (about 2/3).

-Both list and map scroll independently to keep the interface usable.
+- Both list and map scroll independently.

-Visual Cues
+## Visual Cues

-Marker colors match earthquake magnitude: green (<3), orange (3–5), red (>5).
+- Marker colors match earthquake magnitude: green (<3), orange (3–5), red (>5).

-Clicking a list item highlights the corresponding marker.
+- Clicking a list item highlights the corresponding marker.

-Magnitude values in the list also use the same colors.
+- Magnitude values in the list also use the same colors.

-Data Handling
+## Data Handling

-Fetches real-time data from the USGS API.
+- Fetches real-time data from the USGS API.

-Selected earthquake stored in state to control map highlighting.
+- Selected earthquake stored in state to control map highlighting.

-Styling
+## Styling

-Minimal, functional styling for clarity.
+- Minimal, functional styling for clarity.

-Responsive design not fully implemented yet — mostly works on desktop.
+- Responsive design not fully implemented yet — mostly works on desktop.